Dr. Chris has the medical community talking about HAPE!!!

 Diagnosing this condition early with Echocardiogram can prevent serious disability.
 Treatment is as simple as sleeping on oxygen

-it is possible that hypoxia is a contributing factor, but there is no research on this.
+Although this is twice the rate o f SIDS at lower altitude, it is still a very small number.
+It is possible that hypoxia is a contributing factor, since low oxygen can cause apnea, but there is no research on this.
 Meanwhile parents are urged to place their babies on their backs to sleep and remove all soft material from the sleep area.

 My nurse practitioner Laura Amedro and I met with local orthodontist Al Bishop yesterday.
 Sleep problems are more common at high altitude, and providers caring for children know that poor sleep can cause difficulties with learning and behavior, including ADHD.
 Dr. Bishop listed ten diseases made worse by poor sleep, including obesity, diabetes, high blood pressure, depression and others.